MingtaoGuo/yolo_v1_v2_tensorflow/README.md

 # Reference
 [1].
 Redmon, Joseph, et al. "You only look once: Unified, real-time object detection."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2016.

+[2].
+Redmon J, Farhadi A. YOLO9000: better, faster, stronger[C]//Proceedings of the IEEE conference on computer vision and pattern recognition.
+2017: 7263-7271.